-10 Definition of abuse of dominance
+Definition of abuse of dominance

-How is abuse of dominance defined and identified?
+10 How is abuse of dominance defined and identified?
 What conduct is subject to a per se prohibition?

 Holding or acquiring a dominant position is not unlawful under UK competition law.
 A dominant company only infringes the Chapter II Prohibition or article 102 TFEU if it 'abuses' its dominance to restrict competition.
-'Abuses' fall into two main categories - conduct that 'exploits' consumers directly (eg, charging excessive prices) and conduct that 'excludes' competitors from the market.
+'Abuses' fall into two main categories - conduct that 'exploits' customers directly (eg, charging excessive prices) and conduct that 'excludes' competitors from the market.

 Certain types of conduct are categorised as 'by nature' infringements.
 Unless they are objectively justified, these forms of conduct are treated as infringing the Chapter II Prohibition without needing to show any anticompetitive effect, albeit an analysis of the relevant circumstances may be required.
-The category of 'by nature' abuses is narrow, particularly following the Court of Justice ruling on Intel, and CMA guidance confirms that the 'likely effect' of a dominant undertaking's conduct is generally more important than its 'specific form' (OFT 402, paragraph 5.2).
+Following the Court of Justice ruling on Intel, the category of 'by nature' abuses is narrow.
+CMA guidance confirms that the 'likely effect' of a dominant undertaking's conduct is generally more important than its 'specific form' (OFT 402, paragraph 5.2).